-- A full medical history – Dr. Kal will review your medical history, including a family history of the nervous system (neurological) diseases, your symptoms, exposure to toxins, drinking habits and your lifestyle.
+- A full medical history – The team at Advanced Health Solutions will review your medical history, including a family history of the nervous system (neurological) diseases, your symptoms, exposure to toxins, drinking habits and your lifestyle.

 - Neurological examination – Your chiropractor may check your muscle tone and strength, your tendon reflexes, your posture and coordination, and your ability to feel sensations.

 - Your chiropractor may order the following tests: